LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Experiments

 \subsection{Evaluation on Literature-related Tasks}

-\xhdr{Baselines} For generation tasks, we use four open-source large language models: Mistral 7B \cite{jiang2023mistral}, Vicuna 7B/13B \cite{vicuna2023}, Llama-3 8B\cite{llama}, and two closed-source large language models GPT-3.5-turbo and the most recent GPT-4o as baselines.
+\xhdr{Baselines} For generation tasks, we use Mistral 7B \cite{jiang2023mistral}, Vicuna 7B/13B \cite{vicuna2023}, Llama-3 8B\cite{llama}, GPT-3.5-turbo, and GPT-4o as baselines.
 We also employ a typical GNN-based model, GAT \cite{velivckovic2018graph}, as the baseline for citation link prediction and recommendation tasks.
 To integrate text information, we initialize the node embedding with the BERT-encoded embeddings of the paper title and abstract.
 The edge embeddings are initialized by the text of citation sentences.
+We also include recent models for citation graph understanding, including SciLitLLM \cite{li2024scilitllm}, SciRIFF \cite{wadden2024sciriff}, and OAG-BERT \cite{liu2022oag}.

 \xhdr{Experimental Settings} For each citation graph, we randomly sample a connected dense sub-graph with 2,000 nodes as the test set.
 The remaining nodes and edges, excluding those in the test set, constitute the training data used for training the graph retriever and fine-tuning the large language models via the LoRA technique \cite{hu2021lora}.
 We use Vicuna model as the LLM backbone of \method.
 We use the BERT-base-uncased model to yield text embeddings for GNN and graph retriever.
 For the citation link prediction task, the ratio of positive to negative samples is set to $1:1$.
 For the citation recommendation task, the size of the candidate set is fixed at $10$ for each query with both negative samples and candidate samples randomly sampled.
 For the abstract completion task, the first 10\% of each abstract is provided as input to the LLM.
 The number of retrieved papers that are used for augmentations is set as $k \in \{1, 3, 5, 10\}$.
 We run all the models five times with different random seeds and report the average performance to eliminate deviations.
 All the experiments are conducted on NVIDIA A40 with 48 GB memory.
 More details can be found in Appendix C.